0xchase/Modality_old/readme.md

  - When hooking function calls, print args
  - When hit calls like strlen(), choose to simulate or constrain
  - Automatically hook unknown windows functions.
 Print and skip, or lookup return type and symbolize.
+ - Detect path explosion
+ - If path explosion detected, while in loop, print instruction/address where split to identify cause

 ## State
  - Track history for each state (currently not working)